One Day in Las Vegas: Detailed Itinerary with Top Sights (+Map & Tips)

 If you start your day at around 8-9 am and depending on how much time you decide to spend at these casinos, it will likely be at least 11-11.30 am by this time.
 If you feel hungry, you could have a quick lunch on the Strip or along the way to your next destination.

-Below, we have listed three of the most interesting museums/attractions that you could fit into this 1-day Las Vegas itinerary: Meow Wolf’s Omega Mart, the Neon Museum, and the Mob Museum.
+Below, we have listed 4 of the most interesting museums/attractions that you could fit into your 1-day Las Vegas itinerary: The Sphere Experience, Meow Wolf’s Omega Mart, the Neon Museum, and the Mob Museum.

-Good to know: Depending on the opening times and what you decide to do in the evening (more info further below), it will be difficult to see all three of these, so pick just one or two.
-If your evening is rather free, you could visit all of them.
+Good to know: Depending on the opening times and what you decide to do in the evening (more info further below), it will be difficult to see all of these, so pick just one or two.
+If your evening is rather free, you could visit at least three or even all four.

-On the other hand – depending on the season – the Neon Museum sometimes only opens really late in the afternoon.
+On the other hand, in some seasons, the Neon Museum sometimes only opens late in the afternoon.
 In that case, you may want to skip it altogether.
 The Mob Museum is the easiest to visit since it has the most flexible opening hours.
+The Sphere has just a few shows per day, but it’s centrally located so it should be easy to fit it into any itinerary.

 Below, you can find more info about each of these places.